StatRock/eips/Readme.md

 * templates - contains the Selmer templates used to render various parts of the website.
 Common,   shared content can be found in these templates.

 * .gitignore - contains a list of files which should not be included in the source repository.
-These files will not have their histories tracked and will not propigate from one computer to   another during git cloning.
+These files will not have their histories tracked and will not propagate from one computer to   another during git cloning.
 Many of these files are incidental.

 * build.boot - this controls the build process and defines the build tasks.
 If a build task doesn't   work, look here first.